What are Assessment Centers?

 When a child first arrives at an assessment center, they are observed by the psychiatric staff.
 Through a variety of methods – such as a depression test for teens – a preliminary diagnosis is formed.
 Then, as the assessment center team learns more about the child, the diagnosis is adjusted to match a child’s particular situation.
 As it happens, mental illness is rarely as clear-cut as a list of specific symptoms; in many situations, it is a combination of a variety of issues.
 Depression, for example, can be a symptom of bipolar disorder or Post-Traumatic Stress Disorder among many other things – including being a diagnosis in itself.
 The time it takes to get to know a child allows assessment centers to form a comprehensive overview of the issues at hand.

-Assessment centers do more than simply stabilize and diagnose a troubled child: in fact, they provide parents with clarity.
+Assessment centers do more than simply stabilize and diagnose youth: in fact, they provide parents with clarity.
 Few things are harder for a parent than to see their child suffer.
 With the help of assessment centers, a parent can receive the answers they seek.

 Finding Assessment Centers